 Sake Brewery: Sonnoh Brewery

-Sawada Brewery, located in Tokoname, has been using the traditional brewing methods since more than 100 years ago for producing its award-winning Sake called Hakuro.
-Hakuro is sweet, heavy flavour with a “non-crispy” aftertaste.
+Sawada Brewery, located in Tokoname, has been employing traditional brewing methods for over 100 years to produce its award-winning sake called Hakuro.
+Hakuro is known for its sweet, heavy flavor with a smooth finish.

 Hakurou Junmai Ginjo (白老純米吟醸)